 An additional area of considerable experience is subrogation for various insurers including large property loss, casualty, and workers’ compensation lien recovery.

 Mr. Moore's recent awards and distinctions include Atlanta Magazine’s 2006 Rising Star Award, recognition by Georgia Super Lawyers for 2006, 2009 - 2011, and 2013-2015, and the Fulton County Daily Report’s 2006 “On The Rise” Award.
 He has received an AV Preeminent Rating from Martindale Hubbell for his high ethical standards and professionalism.
-He is currently on the Board of Directors for the Georgia Defense Lawyers’ Association and has written for numerous publications.
+He has served on the Board of Directors for the Georgia Defense Lawyers' Association and has written for numerous publications.

 University of Tennessee College of Law